seblu/absr/README.rst

 SOFTWARES
 =========

+ATS
+---

+*ats* (aka Archlinux Tree Sync) is a tools to sync an archlinux package tree on a local directory.

+it was previously known as abs.

 AUC
 ---
-*auc* is a tools which check upstream program version against archlinux version
+*auc* is a tools which check upstream program version against archlinux version.

 Report can be sent by mail.